 Aloe vera gel is suitable for topical use on the skin and is tolerated very well by sensitive skin types, making it a popular natural product.
 If purchasing aloe vera gel, we recommend avoiding products with added ingredients that may negatively impact the skin, such as alcohol.
 One way to ensure you are using natural aloe vera is to keep your very own plant!
 Typically available from local garden centres, aloe vera gel can be easily extracted from the leaves – there are many online guides on how to do this.

 Get creative with a DIY face mask activity.
 Easy to make, affordable, natural and deeply beneficial for the skin, we believe that homemade face masks should be part of every skincare regime – you could create a pot, keep it in the fridge, and dig it out once a week to enhance your complexion.

 The list of ingredients for a DIY face mask is limitless, and the recipes out there are vast (a simple internet search will provide you with hundreds), but some of our favourite ingredients include coconut oil (super hydrating), CBD facial oil (relaxing and moisture-boosting), avocado (nourishing) and natural rosewater (revitalising).
-For a quick and easy hydration boost, try a mix of raw honey, half a teaspoon of CBD oil, half an avocado – mix well until smooth, apply to skin, relax and rinse off after 20 minutes for beautifully soft, smooth and supple skin.
+For a quick and easy hydration boost, try a mix of raw honey, half a teaspoon of CBD oil and half an avocado for a CBD face mask – mix well until smooth, apply to skin, relax and rinse off after 20 minutes for beautifully soft, smooth and supple skin.